Diallo75012/djangochatbotAI/notes.md

 # Next
-- make the user client routes, templates, forms, views, models..
+-[x] make the user client routes, templates, forms, views, models..
-- fix issue with picture upload and see if is saved at location, then test deletion and see if function override works and actually delete the file and also make the field picture upload unique
+-[x] fix issue with picture upload and see if is saved at location, then test deletion and see if function override works and actually delete the file and also make the field picture upload unique
-- prepare user using the diagram to know how UI would look like and make logic for User Client/Buisiness Registration
-- Have a set of numbers in a list that is like a number representing the business legal registration number, , we could have also a system here that uses governmental API to check if business exist and other flags, here we are just making it simple to simulate only verified businesses registration allowed.
+-[x] prepare user using the diagram to know how UI would look like and make logic for User Client/Buisiness Registration -[not for mvp no need] Have a set of numbers in a list that is like a number representing the business legal registration number, , we could have also a system here that uses governmental API to check if business exist and other flags, here we are just making it simple to simulate only verified businesses registration allowed.
-- Add this number to business model as field that cannot change and will be used also in the bot model so add a field to get that number set for the chatbot getting it from the business user field.
+- [not for mvp no need do not overcomplicate]Add this number to business model as field that cannot change and will be used also in the bot model so add a field to get that number set for the chatbot getting it from the business user field.

 # Django use of Lazy reference instead of import models from apps to other apps
 instead of using `import` in the top of the top of the page we can use lazy referencing.